Best Synthetic Oils: Invest in Your Engine’s Long-Term Health

 - Flows better in cold or hot weather.
 The proprietary formula of synthetic motor oil makes it flow better in extreme temperatures.
 During wintertime, its resistance to viscosity breakdown lets it flow freely regardless of how cold it is outside, so your car is less likely to break down due to cold starts.
 Alternatively, synthetic oil works at peak performance during hotter weather too.

 - Longer lifespan than conventional oil.
-The best fully synthetic motor oil has a considerably longer lifespan than synthetic blends or conventional oil.
+The best full synthetic motor oil has a considerably longer lifespan than synthetic blends or conventional oil.
 In some cases, full synthetic oil has a change interval of up to 15,000 miles, compared to 3,000 miles for conventional motor oil.

 - Saves you money in the long run.
-Although going synthetic initially costs more per quart than conventional, it actually saves you money in the long run.
+Although going synthetic initially costs more per quart than conventional, it saves you money in the long run.
 Not only will you get more mileage out of engine components and save money on fuel, but you’ll also enjoy savings on less frequent oil changes.
 That’s something every motorist can get revved up about.

 Types of Synthetic Oil